-- (e) Accessory buildings and structures. - (1) Applicable regulations and standards.
-Accessory buildings and structures are subject to the same regulations and standards as applicableapply to principal uses and structures on the subject lot, unless otherwise expressly stated.
-Accessory buildings attached to the principal building by a breezeway, passageway or similar means are considered part of the primary structure and are subject to the building regulations that apply to the principal building. <a href="mailto:Accessory buildings attached by structures less than 30 inches in height or less (e.g.: patios, walks, decks without railing) are not considered part of the primary structure and must comply with accessory building and structure regulations. - (2) Building separation.
-Accessory buildings must be separated by a minimum distance of ten feet from the principal building on the lot, unless the accessory building is located entirely within the principal building setbacks, in which case no separation is required.
-Structures less than 30 inches in height do not require a building separation.
+(e) Accessory buildings and structures.

+(1) Applicable regulations and standards.
+Accessory buildings and structures are subject to the same regulations and standards as applicable apply to principal uses and structures on the subject lot, unless otherwise expressly stated.
+Accessory buildings attached to the principal building by a breezeway, passageway or similar means are considered part of the primary structure and are subject to the building setback regulations lot and building regulations that apply to the principal building.
+Accessory buildings attached by structures less than 30 inches in height or less (e.g.: patios, walks, decks without railing) are not considered part of the primary structure and must comply with accessory building and structure regulations.